In this Section

 Vice Chair: Barry O’Neill

-Barry has been a member of the KET Board since its inception and is currently the Vice Chair of the Board of Directors of KET.
-Barry is the Managing Director of a large insurance broking business based in London and Milton Keynes.
+Barry has been a member of the KET board since its inception and, as well as being the Vice Chair of the Board of Directors of KET, he is also the Chair of Governors at Willow Grove Primary School.

 Cathy has volunteered for many charities and over the years has held many roles within these organisations.